aripalo/aws-cdk-github-oidc/README.md

 ### Development Status

 These constructs are fresh out from the oven, since [Github just announced](https://github.blog/changelog/2021-10-27-github-actions-secure-cloud-deployments-with-openid-connect/) the OpenID Connect feature as generally available.
-I've been playing around with the feature for few days, but the constructs themselves haven't yet been widely used.
+I've been playing around with the feature for some time, but the construct itself haven't yet been widely used.

 These constructs will stay in `v0.x.x` for a while, to allow easier bug fixing & breaking changes _if absolutely needed_.
 Once bugs are fixed (if any), the constructs will be published with `v1` major version and will be marked as stable.